- Applicant Information Form

 Unofficial Transcript: Students are required to be in good academic standing as defined by Howard University.
 Transcripts will also be reviewed to understand how the UC Davis-Howard University Self and Social Identity Lab Summer Internship Program could complement a student’s previous training.
 The transcript must be saved in Word or PDF format and submitted via email to firstname.lastname@example.org.

 Resumé: Consider including the following information on your resume: educational background, work experience, training, extracurricular activities, personal interests, etc. Resumes must be saved in either Word or PDF format and emailed to email@example.com.
 Format: 2 pages maximum; Times New Roman 12 font; 1-inch margins.

 Faculty Letter of Support: One faculty letter of support, on official university letterhead, should describe the student’s academic standing and progress.
 The letter should also describe how the UC Davis-Howard University Self and Social Identity Lab Summer Internship Program will benefit the student’s academic/professional development and how the student can contribute to the overall program.
-Ideally, your reference should be a person who knows you well and has knowledge of the area of research you would like to pursue.

 The letters must be submitted directly to firstname.lastname@example.org by the faculty member writing the letters.
 The subject line of the emails should read “SASI Lab Summer Internship Program Letter of Support for [Student’s Full Name].”
 It is the student’s responsibility to make sure their letter is submitted on time.

 Application Review and Selection: The review criteria for applications will be as follows: